Mezhraiontsy: Background

 Russian social democrats had been split into numerous factions along political and ethnic lines since at least 1903 when the original divisions between the Bolsheviks and the Mensheviks arose.
 After the defeat of the Russian Revolution of 1905, both the Bolshevik and the Menshevik factions split into smaller factions.
 In January 1912, the dominant Bolsheviks, led by Vladimir Lenin, held a meeting in Prague, and expelled Mensheviks from the party.
 In response, the Mensheviks, Leon Trotsky's followers, the Jewish Bund and other ethnic social democratic groups held a meeting in Vienna in August 1912 in which they called Lenin's action illegal and formed their own leadership of the RSDLP, the so-called August Bloc.
-To distinguish between competing RSDLPs, the Bolshevik one was called RSDRP(b) and the Menshevik one RSDLP(m).
+To distinguish between competing RSDLPs, the Bolshevik one was called RSDLP(b) and the Menshevik one RSDLP(m).

 As a result of the developments, by late 1912 there were two separate social democratic organizations in St. Petersburg, the capital of the Russian Empire.
 The Bolsheviks had their "St. Petersburg Committee of the RSDLP (Bolsheviks)", and the "August Bloc" supporters had their "Initiative Group of the RSDLP".
 Some St. Petersburg social democrats were unhappy with that split and created an alternative organization that would, they hoped, eventually unite all fragments of revolutionary social democracy in Russia.
 The only exception that they made was for the Mensheviks who were concentrating on legal forms of oppositionist activity at the expense of revolutionary activities.